mossgreen/mossgreen.github.io/_posts/2020-03-03-AWS-Services-Security.md

 three ways that IAM authenticates a principal:

 1. User Name/Password.
-E.g., you login in AWS Management Console as an IAM user or root user.
+E.g., you login into AWS Management Console as an IAM user or root user.
 2. Access Key. combination of an access key ID(20 characters) and an access secret key (40 characters).
-E.g., a proram that access the API with an IAM user or root user uses a two-part acess key.
+E.g., a program that accesses the API with an IAM user or root user uses a two-part access key.
 3. Access key/ session token.
-E.g., a temporary security token authenticates with an access key plus and additional session token unique to that temporary security token.
+E.g., a temporary security token authenticates with an access key plus an additional session token unique to that temporary security token.

 ### IAM database authentication